jdudek/johnny-router/README.md

 	$r->connect('/post/:id/:title/', array('action' => 'PostShow', 'id' => '\d+'))
 	$r->connect(array('post'), array('action' => 'PostShow'), array('onCreate' => 'filterPost')

-In such situation, calling
+In such situation, the following call:

 	$r->createUrl(array('action' => 'PostShow', 'post' => $post))

-Will be handled like this:
+will be handled this way:

-* router will examine all the rules and find, that it may use the rule, in which there is a constant `'action' => 'PostShow'` and the `post` variable
+* router will examine all the rules and find out, that it may use the rule, in which there is a constant `'action' => 'PostShow'` and the `post` variable
-* for this rule there is `onCreate` function, so the router will run it, passing itself and the arguments array
+* for this rule there is an `onCreate` callback function, so the router will run it, passing itself and the arguments array
-* `onCreate` extracts post's id and title and runs the router again
+* the callback function extracts post's id and title, and runs the router again
 * this time the router finds a rule without `onCreate` and returns `/post/69/my-post/`

 At any time, you can change the URLs scheme so it includes post's creation date or anything else, without any changes to your views and controllers.